American Canadian Tour: History

 With General Motors stepping up its commitment to ACT in 1989, the GM Motorsport National Stock Car Series was formed in Canada, offering large purses, even larger point funds, and coast-to-coast television coverage.
 Budweiser created the Bud Triple Crown as part of the GM Series, and paid Junior Hanley over $50,000 in 1991 and again in 1992 for sweeping the series.
 During Hanley’s ACT Championship years from 1991–93, the Ontario driver earned more than $700,000 in winnings.

-The current American-Canadian Tour Late Models utilize a modern, cost-effective program that creates thrilling side-by-side action and has built one of the leading short track series in North America.
-Beginning in 1992 and taking center stage in 1996, the Late Models have introduced many innovative concepts used in several disciplines of short track racing.
+The American-Canadian Tour Late Models use a standardized racing program designed to manage costs and encourage competitive racing.
+Established in 1992 and becoming the tour's primary division in 1996, this format has introduced several structural concepts later adopted by other North American short track racing series.

 ACT developed one of the first “spec” engine programs in 1999 as a cost-saving option for local and regional racers.
 After successful testing in the early 2000s, most teams, tracks and promoters both regionally and nationally have made the switch.
 The “spec” engine program expanded to include a Ford option in 2010 and added the popular GM ‘602’ in 2018.
 A similar cost-saving “spec” program exists with Koni and QA1 shock absorbers as well as a uniform Hoosier Racing Tire utilized by the Tour and its partner tracks.

 For their efforts in the growth of stock car racing, both Squier and Curley have been inducted into the New England Auto Racers Hall of Fame and the Vermont Sports Hall of Fame.
 In 2004, ACT founder Tom Curley was voted by more than 1,000 race promoters across the continent as the Auto Racing Promoter of the Year.
 In 2018 Ken Squier was ceremoniously inducted into the NASCAR Hall of Fame in Charlotte, North Carolina for his contributions to the growth of the sport on a national, and international, level.
 ACT lost its leader in May of 2017 when a decades-long battle with COPD claimed Tom Curley.
 Ken Squier died in November 2023 after battling multiple health problems for several years.